icdocsoc/emails/markdown/2015-11-04-blackrock-hack.md

 The truth is, our [blog](http://docsoc.co.uk/blog/) has been neglected...
 And we need **you** to bring it back to life.

-If you would be interested in coordinating the blog, or even just writing a single blog, please contact docsoc@ic.ac.uk us as soon as possible!
+If you would be interested in coordinating the blog, or even just writing a single blog, please contact docsoc@ic.ac.uk as soon as possible!

 ---

+# Potential DoCSoc Formal Dinner?
+(Survey)

+We would like to gage how much interest there is around the department in our **first ever** formal dinner.
+This will probably happen at the end of spring term.
+Please [click here](https://www.surveymonkey.com/r/6PPQT7Z) to fill in *the world's shortest* survey regarding this dinner.
+That's [this survey](https://www.surveymonkey.com/r/6PPQT7Z).
+Right [here](https://www.surveymonkey.com/r/6PPQT7Z).

+Thanks!

+---

 *Watch out for the next issue, with info about our amazon visit and NewVoiceMedia event!*

-DocSoc love
+DoCSoc love

 xxxx